JuliaRobotics/Caesar.jl/docs/src/refs/literature.md

 [1.10]  Koolen, T. and Deits, R., 2019.
 Julia for robotics: Simulation and real-time control in a high-level programming language.
 IEEE, Intl.
 Conference on Robotics and Automation, ICRA (2019).

-[1.11] Fourie, D., Espinoza, A. T., Kaess, M., and Leonard, J. J., 2020.
-“Characterizing marginalization and incremental operations on the Bayes tree,” in International Workshop on Algorithmic Foundations of Robotics (WAFR), submitted, under review.
+[1.11] Fourie, D., Teran E., A., Kaess, M., and Leonard, J. J., [“Characterizing marginalization and incremental operations on the Bayes tree,”](https://marinerobotics.mit.edu/sites/default/files/WAFR2020_rev38_0.pdf) in International Workshop on Algorithmic Foundations of Robotics (WAFR), 2020, Oulu, Finland, Springer Publishing.

 ### Important References